 Proposed:

-The PCP shall check that the schedule of pseudo-static allocations transmitted in the last Extended Schedule element before the PCP entered PPS mode is valid during the PCP doze BIs.
-Thus, a STA participating in such a pseudo-static allocation assumes that the allocation is present during the following consecutive PCP doze BIs.
+The PCP shall check that the schedule of pseudo-static allocations transmitted in the last Extended Schedule element before the PCP entered PPS mode is valid during the PCP D-BIs.
+Thus, a STA participating in such a pseudo-static allocation assumes that the allocation is present during the following consecutive PCP D-BIs.

 2009.35